gsborgz/BetterScrapScan/README.md

 # Better Scrap Scan

-Simple mod that adds more information about scrap found outside of the ship.
+Simple mod that adds more information about scrap found outside the ship.